 Drugs and alcohol

-This section includes the university approach to students using drugs and alcohol, where to access information and support and details about disciplinary processes.
+This section explains the University’s approach to students using drugs and alcohol, where to access information and support and details about disciplinary processes.

 We’re a harm reduction University.